de-unknown-coder/de-unknown-coder/README.md

 # 👋 Hey, I’m Adarsh

-> I train models, build systems around them, and occasionally question why they generate nonsense with full confidence.
+> I work on deep learning systems, try to understand them beyond surface-level usage, and occasionally question why they behave with such confidence.

 ---

 ## 🧠 What I’m into

-- Deep Learning (not just using it — **building it from scratch when possible**)
+- Deep Learning — not just using libraries, but understanding what’s happening under the hood
-- Recently exploring **Mamba SSM** (State Space Models) and its advantage over Self-Attention Transformers
+- Model architectures — exploring beyond standard Transformers (currently curious about State Space Models like Mamba)
-- Writing code that works… and then figuring out why it *barely* works
+- Turning ideas into working systems (and then figuring out why they almost broke)

 ---

-## ⚙️ What I’m building
+## ⚙️ What I focus on

-- 🧠 Custom language models trained on code datasets
-- 🚀 FastAPI backends to serve inference
-- 🧪 Testing pipelines (so things fail *predictably*, not randomly)
+- Building and experimenting with deep learning models
+- Understanding how models behave, not just whether they “work”
+- Writing code that is testable, debuggable, and doesn’t collapse under small changes

 ---

 ## 🛠️ Tech I use

-- Python (obviously)
+- Python
 - PyTorch
 - FastAPI
-- Scikit-Learn
+- Scikit-learn

 ---

 ## 💣 Things I’m figuring out (the real list)

-- Making models faster
+- Making models efficient — not just accurate
-- Handling concurrency in ML systems
+- Designing systems that don’t fall apart under real usage
+- Handling complexity without turning code into chaos
-- Writing code that future-me doesn’t hate
+- Writing code that future-me won’t regret

 ---

 ## 🧭 Long term

-Build systems that matters to the society and in the process remaining sane
+> Move from building isolated models → building systems that actually matter

 ---

 ## ⚡ Fun fact

-Sometimes the model outputs garbage.
+Sometimes the model is wrong.
-Sometimes it’s my code.
+Sometimes the code is wrong.
-The real challenge is figuring out which one.
+The real skill is knowing which one to blame first.

 ---

 ## 📫 Let’s connect

-If you’re into:
+If you're into:
-- AI systems
 - Deep learning
+- building things from scratch
 - or debugging things that *should* work

-We’ll get along.
+We’ll probably get along.